wkumari/draft-vandergaast-edns-client-subnet/README.md

    -04 to -05:

+   o  Clarify that a new proposal for an improved ECS protool is
+      expected.

    o  "Forwarders" had been used as though they were the source of a
       forwarded query rather than the targeted of one; clarified and defined as "Forwarding Resolver".
 (Jinmei)